Updated March 19, 2021

 What You May Experience when Working with Your Shadow Self

 Shadow work is downright messy.
 You will want to quit and crawl back to your distraction filled life.
 But you can’t because once you shine the light into your dark corners, there is no going back to the beginning.
-Your Higher Self has pushed you out of your comfort zone and into the deep, dark pool of the unknown and you have to learn how to swim.
+When you make the decision to push yourself out of your comfort zone and jump into the deep waters of the unknown, what comes out of it is explosive growth.
+But before you experience this growth, you must learn how to swim.

-As if that isn’t intimidating enough, the emotions you experience as you go through the process are daunting.
+The emotions you will most likely experience are not fun.
 However, I am hoping that by naming them as normal, it will take away some of the doubt you feel as you wonder if this is all worth it (I promise you, it is).

 You Feel Like You are Going Backwards